Can Dogs Burp?

 Aerophagia

-Certain breeds are also more at risk, such as Brachycephalic (flat-snouted) breeds, as their short skulls may make eating difficult for them, and result in more swallowed air than normal.
+Certain breeds are also more at risk, such as Brachycephalic (flat-snouted) breeds, as their short skulls may make eating difficult for them, resulting in more swallowed air than normal.

-Certain foods can also ferment in the digestive system.
-This fermentation creates excess gas which can be a cause for your dog burping.
+Certain foods can ferment in the digestive system.
+This excessive bacteria fermentation produces more gas, which may lead to your dog’s burping.

 Table scraps may contain a lot of sugar or fruit, which can cause tummy upsets if given regularly.
 So it is best to warn guests not to feed if you know your dog has stomach troubles.